aishamohammad01/Digitaley_Drive_Capstone_Project/README.md

-# Digitaley_Drive_Capstone_Project
-Documentation and links to Digitaley Drive Capstone Projects

 # Introduction

-This document details the processes involved in developing data visualizations for two separate capstone projects.
+This document details the processes involved in developing data visualizations for three separate capstone projects.

 # Project 1: Employee Satisfaction Analysis